astrodiegog/astrodiegog.github.io/README.md

 The `_layouts/home.html` layout defines the home page for this theme.
 An introduction to your research group or to yourself can be provided, along with a list of featured publications.
 There is also a section for providing any updates through posts placed in the `_posts` directory.

-#### People
+#### About

-The `_layouts/people.html` layout can be used to showcase and describe people in your research group.
+The `_layouts/about.html` layout can be used to showcase and describe people in your research group.
 People are defined in the `_data/settings.yml` file, and markdown pages for each person with the `_layouts/page.html` layout can be placed in the `people` directory.

+Since I'm only one person, I change the `people` layout to a simple about section/bio.

-#### Publications
+#### Research

-The `_layouts/publications.html` layout can be used to showcase selected publications, or the entire catalogue of publications.
+The `_layouts/research.html` layout can be used to showcase selected publications, or the entire catalogue of publications.
 Direct links to the paper can be used, or a PDF copy of the paper can be served.
-Publications are defined in the `_data/publications.yml` file, and any PDF files that are served can be placed in the `publications` directory.
+Publications are defined in the `_data/research_projects.yml` file, and any PDF files that are served can be placed in the `research` directory.

+I expand this section to let me make research posts about each project.

-#### Courses
+#### Resources

-The `_layouts/courses.html` layout can be used to showcase courses that were taught in the past or are currently being taught.
-Courses are defined in the `_data/settings.yml` file, and markdown pages for each course with the `_layouts/page.html` layout can be placed in the `courses` directory.
-Related course material, such as PDF files, can also be placed in the `courses` directory in a subdirectory with the same name as the corresponding course.
+The `_layouts/resources.html` layout can be used to showcase courses that were taught in the past or are currently being taught.
+Courses are defined in the `_data/settings.yml` file, and markdown pages for each course with the `_layouts/page.html` layout can be placed in the `resources` directory.
+Related course material, such as PDF files, can also be placed in the `resources` directory in a subdirectory with the same name as the corresponding course.

+I expanded this section by generalizing `courses` to `resources` so I can place non-class related resources here.

 #### CV